JetBrains/kotlin-web-site/docs/topics/control-flow.md

 The code in a branch with a guard condition runs only if both the primary condition and the guard condition evaluate to true.
 If the primary condition does not match, the guard condition is not evaluated.

-If you use guard conditions in `when` statements without an `else` branch, if none of the conditions matches, none of the branches is executed.
+If you use guard conditions in `when` statements without an `else` branch, and none of the conditions matches, none of the branches is executed.

-Otherwise, if you use guard conditions in `when` expressions without an `else` branch, the compiler requires you to declare all the possible cases (to avoid runtime errors).
+Otherwise, if you use guard conditions in `when` expressions without an `else` branch, the compiler requires you to declare all the possible cases to avoid runtime errors.

 Additionally, guard conditions support `else if`: